iauker01/InterFact/Design/UseCases.md

     5) User is redirected to their respective dashboard with role-specific permissions.
     - This ensures proper access control, allowing only authorized users to perform certain tasks based on their role.

-  UC 8: A user receives a notification when a railroad intersection is blocked
-    - FR8
-    - Interfact User
-    - Flow
-      1) The system continuously monitors railroad crossing statuses.
-      2) A railroad intersection becomes blocked.
-      3) System generates a notification (e.g., email, SMS, in-app alert).
-      4) The user receives the notification on their device or platform.
-      5) The user acknowledges the notification and can take appropriate action.
-    - This ensures users are promptly notified of blocked intersections, helping with real-time response and planning.

-  UC 9: An admin views and analyzes historical railroad crossing data
+  UC 8: An admin views and analyzes historical railroad crossing data
-    - FR9
+    - BR2
     - Administrator
     - Flow
       1) Admin logs into the admin dashboard.